 Best month to sell a house fast in North Carolina

 The best month to sell a house fast in North Carolina is May.
-The median time it takes for North Carolina homes listed in May to get an offer is 50 days, which is 7 days faster than the annual average.
+The median time it takes for North Carolina homes listed in May to sell is 28 days, which is 13 days faster than the annual average.

 Best month to sell a house in North Carolina for price

 The best month to sell a house in North Carolina in terms of sale price is June.
 The median sale price in June is $424,995, which is 7.8% — or $30,688 — more than the annual average.

 Tips to get your North Carolina home sold

 To start, it’s in your best interest to time the market and try to sell during the best months of the year.
 Add in working with a local real estate agent, and you’re looking at a profit margin increase of a few thousand dollars.

 Now, not everyone has the luxury to be able to sell whenever they want.
 Certain circumstances can keep you from selling during the prime months of the year.
 But, there is no need to worry because even in the winter, North Carolina has a fairly low number for the amount of time that a house is on the market.

 Regardless of the time of year, listing your home for the wrong price is the biggest mistake home sellers can make, whether it’s too high or too low.
 You can easily avoid falling into this easy trap by using the help of a real estate agent.